MMquant/CME_Parser/README.md

 Installation and database initialization is covered in my blog post http://mmquant.net/open-source-database-solution-for-daily-data-in-r/.

+## Warning

+This parser is intended to be an educational project.
+Use of CME settlement files for any other purposes without CME permission is forbidden.
+If you want to use this project in real world application you have to use other source of daily prices or contact CME about your intentions.
+Note that in practice analysts have prices coming from multiple data vendors so they can cross-check their accuracy.

 ## Project structure overview

 DBqueries directory contains sql statements for creating and populating foreign key tables.